Ferroin/snmp-mibs-collection/README.md

   from the Gentoo distribution of libSMI.
 * Jacobs University Brenen: Mostly of interest for monitoring sensor networks.
 Obtained from the Gentoo distribution of libSMI.
 * Juniper: JunoS and ScreenOS related MIB's.
+Obtained directly from Juniper using snmp-mibs-downloader from Debian.
 * Microsoft: A handful of Windows MIB's.
 The only ones likely to be of significant interest are MSFT, WINS, and WINDOWS-NT-PERFORMANCE.
   Obtained from various sources online, then curated to fix encoding